FIFA gives expanded World Cup go-ahead

 The smaller nations and those on the fringes of qualification for one of the world's showpiece sporting occasions.

-FIFA said the motion was carried "unanimously" and Infantino had spoken at a conference in Dubai last month of confederations being "overwhelmingly" in favor.
+FIFA said the motion was carried "unanimously," while Infantino had spoken at a conference in Dubai last month of confederations being "overwhelmingly" in favor.

-Federations from Africa and Asia especially are in favor, as they make up 110 of FIFA's 211 members, but are traditionally under represented at the World Cup.
+Federations from Africa and Asia are especially keen, as they make up 110 of FIFA's 211 members, but are traditionally under represented at the World Cup.

 The allocation of the new slots will be discussed after the plans have been ratified by FIFA's congress.